 Verify the availability of the Exchange On-Premise Autodiscover service

-The verification of Exchange On-Premise Autodiscover service can be implemented by using a very powerful and recommended tool named: Microsoft Remote Connectivity Analyzer
+The verification of Exchange On-Premise Autodiscover service can be implemented by using a very powerful and recommended tool named Microsoft Remote Connectivity Analyzer (MRCA).

-In the following section, we review an example of the required steps that we need to implement for verifying the availability of the Exchange On-Premise AutoDiscover service.
+In the following section, we review an example of the required steps that we need to implement to verify the availability of the Exchange On-Premise AutoDiscover service.